tilneyyang/word_segment/README.md

 Notice:

-  1. Most of the codes are token from the [Tensorflow RNN example](https://www.tensorflow.org/versions/r0.9/tutorials/recurrent/index.html#recurrent-neural-networks);
+  1. Most of the codes are taken from the [Tensorflow RNN example](https://www.tensorflow.org/versions/r0.9/tutorials/recurrent/index.html#recurrent-neural-networks);
   2. There are some sample data in `data/`, use of them should keep to [their liscense](http://sighan.cs.uchicago.edu/bakeoff2005/).